vienna-analytics/UniversalDeepResearch/README.md

 A prototype research system that combines user-defined strategies, intelligent web search, content analysis, and automated report generation using large language models.
 This repository contains both the backend API service and frontend web interface.

-**⚠️ PROTOTYPE NOTICE ⚠️**

-This is a research demonstration prototype and should not be used for production purposes.
+As mentioned above, this is a research demonstration prototype and should not be used for production purposes.
 The software contains experimental features and research-grade implementations.

 ## Project Structure